 Turn a Confused Pokémon with its head pointed toward you to show that it is Confused.

 If your Pokémon is Confused, you must flip a coin before attacking with it.
 If heads, the attack works normally.
-If tails, the attack doesn't happen, and you put 3 damage counters on your Confused Pokémon.
+If tails, the attack does nothing, and put 3 damage counters on your Confused Pokémon.

 Paralyzed